Yufei-L/2019-431/CLASSES/CLASS01/README.md

 ## Deliverables

-There are several types of assignments for this course, including regular "minute paper" surveys, more traditional "homework" Deliverables, a Course Project, and at least two Quizzes.
+There are several types of assignments for this course, including regular "minute paper" surveys, more traditional Homework, a Course Project, and at least two Quizzes.

 - [Course Calendar](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md) (final word for all deadlines)
-- Main [Deliverables page](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES) with Links for the Homework Assignments
+- [Homework page](https://github.com/THOMASELOVE/2019-431/tree/master/HOMEWORK) with Links for the Homework Assignments
 - The [Course Project](https://github.com/THOMASELOVE/2019-431/tree/master/PROJECT) page
 - The [Quizzes](https://github.com/THOMASELOVE/2019-431/tree/master/QUIZZES) page